By: Melanie Jones, CORT Workplace Regional Business Development Executive

 Flex Space Requires Flexible Furnishings

 Pairing the SaaS concept with other fast and flexible necessities is critical.
-Furniture as a Service (FaaS) certainly fits the bill, as the furniture is easily reconfigurable, exchangeable and modifiable within a few days.
-Quickly flipping the switch for internet, phones, security, parking options and support services are obviously key as well.
+CORT Furniture-as-a-Service™ (FaaS) certainly fits the bill, as the furniture is easily reconfigurable, exchangeable, and modifiable within a few days.
+Quickly flipping the switch for internet, phones, security, parking options, and support services are also key.

 “Stability is no longer a virtue.
 Flexibility is key.”